dmd-program/dmd-100/projects/narrative/narrative_project_social_design_option.md

 ## Steps to completion

 1. Read all lesson topics and listen to any highlighted podcasts
-2. Follow the Twine tutorial to get acquainted with building with Twine
+2. Follow the Twine tutorial to get acquainted with building with Twine.
+  -  Twine tutorial: Getting Started
 3. Complete the associated project deliverables in the Discover, Define, Develop, Deliver, Discuss design process.
   - Discover: Word Pairs
   - Define: The way it was